 In spite of documentation about the health consequences of drinking for rural young people , little is known about how the young adults who live in rural communities in California think about their own drinking and intoxication.
 The Center for Critical Public Health’s North State Intoxication Study is a 36-month qualitative interview project that examines young adults’ drinking and intoxication beliefs and practices.
 In doing this, we are trying to understand the role that alcohol and intoxication play in the lives of young adults who live in the North State.
 We will conduct 200 in-depth online interviews with young adults who have various degrees of experiences with alcohol.

-Participation is voluntary, and each participant receives $55 to thank them for their time.
+Participation is voluntary, and each participant who completes both the confidential survey and interview receives $70 in total to thank them for their time.
+Participants will receive $20 after completing the survey and $50 after completing the interview.
 Ethical approval for this study has been approved by the Committee of the Protection of Human Subjects at the Institute for Scientific Analysis in Alameda, CA.